Skip to Main Content

 1. Name = your variable names.

 2. Type = what type of data it is.
 Like Numeric (which is numbers), String (which is letters or words), Dates, Dollars, or others.
-Click on the right-hand side of a cell to see a little button with 3 dots appear.
-Click the 3 dots and then you'll see a popup window that allows you to change the variable's Type (if the Type currently shown is incorrect).
+Click on the right-hand side of the cell to see a little button with 3 dots appear.
+Click the 3 dots and then you'll see a popup window that allows you to change the variable's Type.

 3. Width = the number of digits or characters possible for the variable.
 So for example, Work_Field allows for 6 characters.
 If we go back to Data View, we can see the Work Fields have at most 6 characters, like HEALTH, (but can have less than 6, like GOV or TECH).